 Anxiety often presents with physical symptoms such as palpitations or dizziness.
 Health Quest Billing has established a coding strategy for such patient cases.
 It helps our coders decide when to code the anxiety disorder and its physical symptoms.

 Our decision trees and algorithms guide those coders in making such decisions.
-This way, we ensure a comprehensive documentation of both the psychological and physical aspects of the disorder in a patient case.
+This way, we ensure a comprehensive documentation of both the psychological and physical aspects of the disorder in a patient’s case.

 Induced Anxiety Coding

-Anxiety can also be induced by specific medical conditions or substances.
+Specific medical conditions or substances can also induce anxiety.
 In such cases, we focus on identifying the underlying cause.
 Health Quest Billing can improve your coding accuracy through its coders.

 They can easily sequence the underlying cause first and then the anxiety disorder.
 Regular audits and case reviews can also be conducted.
 They will further ensure compliance with the set ICD-10 guidelines.